rubenlagus/TelegramBots/README.md

 Please, **DO NOT PUSH ANY TOKEN OR API KEY**, I will never accept a pull request with that content.

 ## Webhooks vs GetUpdates
-Both ways are supported (but I still didn't tested webhooks).
+Both ways are supported, but I recommend long polling method.

-I recommend using getUpdates methods.

 ## Usage

-Just import add the library to your project using [Maven, Gradly, ...](https://jitpack.io/#rubenlagus/TelegramBots/v2.3.3.1) or download the jar(including all dependencies) from [here](https://github.com/rubenlagus/TelegramBots/releases/tag/v2.3.3.1)
+Just import add the library to your project using [Maven, Gradly, ...](https://jitpack.io/#rubenlagus/TelegramBots/v2.3.3.2) or download the jar(including all dependencies) from [here](https://github.com/rubenlagus/TelegramBots/releases/tag/v2.3.3.2)

 In order to use Long Polling mode, just create your own bot extending `org.telegram.telegrambots.bots.TelegramLongPollingBot`.